 Babies born in June are bigger, taller, optimistic, and more likely to win Nobel Prizes.
 For spring babies, who are more prone to depression, early puberty, and occasionally fascism, this adds insult to injury.
-But for everyone else, it does signal a positive shift in the science of seasonality for summer babies, who have a lot going for them.
-Here are some of the advantages of being born in June, according to the research:
+But for everyone else, it signals a positive shift in the science of seasonality for summer babies, who have a lot going for them.
+Here are some of the advantages of being born in June, according to the research.

 June Babies Are Bigger And Taller Adults